bahmutov/condition-node-version/README.md

 to get around this.
 Unfortunately, this is unreliable.
 My builds often time out, with some builds in the matrix waiting on each other in a circle.

 This is why I wrote this plugin.

-To use:
+## Install and configuration

     npm install --save-dev condition-node-version